SirMysterion/wiki-techpatix/AD/ActiveDirectory.md

 4.Enter the first name, last name, logon name and click next.

-5.Type a new password, confirm the password, and set up the parameters for the password.
+5.Type a new password, confirm the password, and set up the parameters for the password, click next.

 *     Users must change password at next logon (recommended for most users)
 *     User cannot change password
 *     Password never expires
 *     Account is disabled

+6. Review the information and select finish if correct.